nus-cs2103-AY2425S1/ip/docs/README.md

 ## Listing Tasks
-Mentos can list all of the tasks added by using the command `list`
+Mentos can list all of the tasks added by using the command `list`.

 ### Usage:
 ```declarative